Tearsheet

 AI Analysis | Feedback

-Helen of Troy Limited (HELE) operates across several key product categories, each with its own addressable market.
-The market sizes for their main products and services are identified below:
+Helen of Troy Limited operates in diverse consumer product markets.
+The addressable market sizes for its main products and services are as follows:

 Home & Outdoor Segment